 Essential oils have to be fresh, properly preserved against oxidation and used correctly during manufacturing processes to protect them from oxidation."

 Bae points out an extra step you can take if you are using an essential oil–based cleanser to lower the chances of breaking out.
 "Sometimes using oils on the face can cause breakouts in some patients," explains Bae.
 "Furthermore, if you are acne-prone and not exfoliating, that can also contribute to the problem, so in that case, it would be user error.
 I employ a double-cleansing method in which I follow my oil cleanser with another cleanser to ensure any residual product is removed."

 Particular Essential Oils Are More Pore-Clogging Than Others

 "Generally, mineral oil is not recommended for acne-prone skin," explains Bae.
 "Residual vitamin E and coconut oil can also lead to breakouts, as coconut oil may be comedogenic."

-LeRoux reiterates the importance of the essential oil and its quality.
-"If an essential oil is rancid, diluted, or of a very poor quality, that could potentially breakouts."
+LeRoux reiterates the importance of essential oil and its quality.
+"If an essential oil is rancid, diluted, or of very poor quality, that could potentially breakouts."

 How Much Is Too Much Essential Oil in a Cleanser?